emmajanedrews/base-template/_posts/2017-02-06-how-to-get-your-agent-working-2x-harder.md

 {% include youtube.html %}

 The fact is, there isn't much more to the average agent than the agent themselves.
 Most agents operate a one-person show and they are probably breaking their backs trying to do a good job for their clients.
-Most agents couldn't work harder than they are already working.
+Most agents couldn't work harder than they already are.
 <br>
 <br>Sometimes, clients can actually suffer from their agent's good intentions.
 The fact is, you may be sympathetic to the fact that your agent is working as hard as humanly possible, but **if the quality and profitability of your home sale suffers as a result of them trying to do everything themselves, you have the right to feel cheated.**
 <br>